Documentary Video Production : Travelling and Filming

 When travelling to shoot a documentary you need to keep track of your team, their visas, passports and various other official documentation that allow you to legally travel to destinations where filming and production need to take place.

 Furthermore, you need to ensure that you would have access to sufficient transport within these different countries and regions to ensure that you can reach each destination as safely and efficiently as possible.

-In many countries you need to be cleared by various governing bodies to be able to film, it is important to research and ensure that you are permitted to film at your intended location to avoid any form of legal action and sometimes incarceration.
+In many countries you need to be cleared by various governing bodies to be able to film, it is important to research and ensure that you are permitted to film at your intended location to avoid any form of legal action, and in some cases potential incarceration.

 This also relates to filming drone footage, you need to be sure that you are allowed to enter the airspace within the area of filming and that your or your crew have the necessary certifications to make use of and fly drones.